Learn how to make the best homemade pita bread with just 5 simple ingredients. This easy recipe tastes authentic and is perfectly soft and crispy.

 - Wrap: Make an authentic Greek wrap, such as a chicken gyro

-- Pita pocket: Slice the pita in half and stuff the pocket with your favorite fillings, such as chicken salad.
+- Pita pocket: Slice in half and stuff the pocket with your favorite fillings, such as chicken salad.

 - Pizza: We love to make pita pizzas!
 Add your favorite toppings and bake in oven until crispy and melted, about 5-8 minutes.